so1tsuda/r4bioinfo/R_Avril_Coghlan/README.md

 [48. とりあえず plot()](R-Source)

+	# plot a scatterplot of the values in myvector1 against the values in myvector2
 	myvector1 <- c(10, 15, 22, 35, 43)
 	myvector2 <- c(3, 3.2, 3.9, 4.1, 5.2)
 	plot(myvector1, myvector2, xlab="myvector1", ylab="myvector2")